-- The size of your tank: Smaller tanks and bowls (please upgrade if you have a bowl!) either with poor quality or no filtering system will require larger water changes more often to keep them in perfect condition.
+- The size of your tank: Smaller ones and bowls (please upgrade if you have a bowl!) either with poor quality or no filtering system will require larger changes more often to keep them in perfect condition.

 - Concentration of fish: Is your tank heavily populated with fish?
 Remember that the higher the concentration of fish, the more waste and growth hormones being emitted.
 These are harmful to your fish, so you’ll want to perform a partial water change on a more frequent basis!

-The best way to determine how much and how often to change your aquarium water is to test for water parameters and change the water as often as necessary to keep the water quality high.
+The best way to determine how much and how often to change your aquarium water is to test it’s parameters and change in fresh as often as necessary to keep the water quality high.